pachi-belero/slide-html/README.md

 ## Styling

 In `customization.css` there is a small style block.
 You can specify the default font, foreground and background colors for your slides.
-You can also customize header, monospace and emphasized font styles.
+You can also customize header, monospace and emphasized font styles, and do further customizations for specific slides, to include background images, etc.

 ## Printing